Controversies in autism: Pathology paradigm

 The pathology paradigm is the traditional view of autism through a biomedical lens, in which it is seen as a disorder characterized by various impairments, mainly in communication and social interaction.
 Those taking this perspective believe that autism is generally a harmful dysfunction.
 Ways of functioning which diverge from a typical brain are perceived as harmful and disordered and must therefore be treated or cured.
 The atypical behaviors of autistic individuals are considered a detriment to social and professional success and should therefore be reduced or eliminated through autism therapies.

 Advocates with this view include both a small but significant minority of autistic adults and large majority of parents of autistic children, but contain a higher percentage of parents when compared to those adopting the neurodiversity paradigm.
 These advocates believe that medical research is necessary to address the rapid rise in autism diagnoses (sometimes referred to as the "autism epidemic"), reduce suffering, and provide the best outcomes for autistic individuals.
 In addition to etiological research, other areas of focus may include biology, diagnosis, and treatment, including medication, behavioural and psychological interventions, and the treatment of co-existing medical conditions.

 Advocacy groups that focus or have focused primarily on medical research include Autism Speaks and its predecessor organizations, the Autism Coalition for Research and Education, the National Alliance for Autism Research and Cure Autism Now.
-They also include the Autism Science Foundation and the defunct Autism Research Institute.
+They also include the Autism Science Foundation and the Autism Research Institute.